The page covers:

 Celebrations in honour of Queen Christina of Sweden at Cortile della Cavallerizza for her first Roman Carnival (you may wish to see the box built at Piazza Venezia for the Queen to watch the races)

 (left) Fontana del Tritone and behind it Via Barberini, the street leading to Stazione Termini.
-Hotel Bernini stands on ground which was part of the Barberini property.
+Hotel Bernini stands on ground which was part of the Barberini property, as shown in an 1845 photograph.
 It was built in 1875 and it was entirely redesigned in 1943; (right) Triton blowing into a conch shell (see the same subject at Fontana di Trevi)

 Fontana del Tritone is one of Gian Lorenzo Bernini's masterpieces for the novelty of its design, rather than for the finesse of its execution, because the sculptor chose to use travertine, a limestone with tiny holes, rather than marble.
 It was commissioned in 1642 by Pope Urban VIII.
 Bernini was paid with the right to a supply of water from Acqua Felice, which the architect used for two houses he bought nearby; the supply which exceeded his needs was resold to other landlords.
-The spout was much higher than it is today and many foreigners who lived near Piazza Barberini were impressed by it (e.g. Hans Christian Andersen).
+The spout was much higher than it is today (you may wish to see a 1909 watercolour by Yoshio Markino depicting the fountain at night) and many foreigners who lived near Piazza Barberini were impressed by it (e.g. Hans Christian Andersen).

 Fontana del Tritone: details of its lower part.
 For other details see a page on Triton as a sea god announcing the end of the Great Flood

-(left/centre) An old portal which has been moved to an ancillary building in the gardens; (right) entrance from Via delle Quattro Fontane; (inset) Obelisco Sallustiano opposite TrinitÓ dei Monti at the end of the street
+(left/centre) An old portal which has been moved to an ancillary building in the gardens; (right) entrance from Via delle Quattro Fontane, a section of Strada Felice; (inset) Obelisco Sallustiano opposite TrinitÓ dei Monti at the end of the street

 The etching by Vasi shows a great portal in Piazza Barberini which was the main entrance to the palace and its gardens (it is better seen in a 1684 etching by Giovan Battista Falda - it opens in another window).
 Guests reached Cortile della Cavallerizza where a number of portals led to ancillary facilities, including a theatre.
 They then arrived at the main/southern fašade by going up around the south-western wing of the palace.